 One of the biggest goals of your site is to bring in new customers who will remain loyal to you and your products.
 Your website conversion rate, how many visitors return, is calculated and kept safe by Google so you can easily see how your website is doing.

 Unlike a bounce rate, you want your conversion rate to be high.
 In a perfect world, you would have a 100% conversion rate but seeing as that is next to impossible, you’ll want to just aim for as high as possible.
+For additional information why landing pages are critical for lead generation in this fantastic post by Jodie Walker.

 If your conversion rate is low, then there’s something wrong with your business site and it’s time for a website redesign.
 Work on getting that conversion rate up by tinkering around on your website and making it more modern.